jll63/yomm2/README.md

 If these libraries are already available on your machine, and they can be found by `cmake`, they will be used.
 In this case, make sure that the pre-installed libraries are at version 1.74 or above.
-You can also tell the cmake script to attempt to download an dbuild the dependencies by setting `YOMM2_DOWNLOAD_DEPENDENCIES` to `ON`.
+You can also tell the cmake script to attempt to download and build the dependencies by setting `YOMM2_DOWNLOAD_DEPENDENCIES` to `ON`.

 If you want to run the benchmarks (and in this case you really want a release